pangenome/odgi/docs/rst/commands/odgi_bin.rst

 odgi bin
 #########

-NAME
-====

-odgi_bin - binning of pangenome sequence and path information in the graph
+binning of pangenome sequence and path information in the graph

 SYNOPSIS
 ========